What are The Key Issues for Recruiting a Remote Workforce?

 One potential problem for recruiting remote workers is that it sounds great at first, but it isn’t really for everyone.
-Some of the candidates you will encounter with exception skills may be interested in remote work for a variety of reasons, most of them related to the image of being free from an office.
+Some of the candidates you will encounter with exceptional skills may be interested in remote work for a variety of reasons, most of them related to the image of being free from an office.

 That doesn’t mean they are interested in remote work once they find out what it really is.

-Whether they have experience as a remote worker or not, it is vital to ask them what is most appealing about remote work to them personally.
+Whether they have experience as a remote worker or not, it is vital to ask what is most appealing about remote work to them personally.
 If they worked remotely only part of the week, for example, they may still not fit with a global workforce that is operating entirely remotely.

 For example, it is important to conduct an interview with video chat.
 A video call will demonstrate important characteristics of your candidate, including:

-- Familiarity and comfort with technology,
+- Familiarity and comfort with technology

-- A good attitude based on flexibility and problem-solving.
+- A good attitude based on flexibility and problem-solving

-No matter how you recruit talent, however, it is critical that you place remote work front and center as both a requirement and a potential benefit.
+No matter how you recruit talent, it is critical that you place remote work front and center as both a requirement and potential benefit.
 The skills necessary are too critical to ever ignore.

 Lastly, never forget that dependable recruiting in the global workforce will take time.
 Given that remote work is not for everyone, you have to be selective and careful.
 You want a team that can perform the moment they are in place, especially if you are a new start-up.